ClarenceKuo/traffic-sign-classifier/README.md

 Next, I scaled down the deviation during varaible initalization to 0.05,this boost my accuracy to 99% training and 94% validating.
 Accrding to [this Stackoverflow post](https://stackoverflow.com/questions/42006089/reason-why-setting-tensorflows-variable-with-small-stddev).
 The reason behind this is that the small weights can be more easily effected by SGD during backprop.

 After reading about the [Dying RELU](https://medium.com/@danqing/a-practical-guide-to-relu-b83ca804f1f7), I put 0.05 to the bias term to avoid creating too many dead RELU cell.
-I didn't really observed the benefits from this approach but it seems convincing from the article.
+I didn't really observe the benefit from this approach but it seems convincing from the article.

 ## Test a Model on New Images